 Next, we’re going to install the feature_flags_toggly

-package into our app
+package into our app:

 $ flutter pub add feature_flags_toggly